-Top 10 Best Bikes for Boys: Christmas Gift Ideas 2017
+10 Best Bikes for Boys 2018

-Really now, is there a more classic Christmas gift for kids than a bike?
-Whether it’s from Santa, dad, Uncle Fester or Aunt Gladys, the bike is going to make the kid who gets it feel like…it’s Christmas!
-For this list of boy’s bikes, we’re presenting the bikes in five size categories, two bikes per size.
-We also narrowed it down to bikes that ship free with Amazon Prime membership or offer free shipping.
+For this list, we’ve broken it down into five different sizes with two bikes for each size.

+We’ve also narrowed it down to bikes that ship free with Amazon Prime membership or offer free shipping.
 If you’re not a Prime member, check it out here and do be aware that you get a free 30 day trial AND you can cancel anytime.

-Before we get into the bikes, let’s just remind you that if you take a look here, you’ll find all sorts of different categories that should meet your Christmas giving needs no matter who you’re shopping for.
-As for the bikes, most of them require some assembly and Amazon does offer to provide professional assembly for around $80.

-It’s also crucial that any rider wears the proper safety gear and that starts with a bike helmet.
-There are a wide array of helmets available, so take a look here.
+A word on assembly: most of the bikes require some assembly but, usually, the bike will arrive just about ready to go.
+(The sellers have it in their best interest to make things as easy as possible for you.)
+As an option for the two-left-thumbs types, Amazon does offer professional assembly for around $80.

-Bikes for Boys: What’s the Right Size?
+Bikes for Boys: What’s the Right Size Bike?

 You’ll want to make sure that you pick the correct size of bike, and talking about the size of a bike for kids means you’re talking about the wheel size.
+And certain age groups and kid-heights are better fitted for certain wheel sizes.
 When it comes to getting the correct size for a boy’s road bike or a boy’s mountain bike, the gender thing really isn’t an issue.
 Whatever the gender of the human, this is a good sizing guideline to follow (thanks SchwinnBikes.com).

 Age: 1-4

-Note: UPDATE: This list was updated on June 1, 2018.